For any products purchased through the links on this site we may earn a small commission

 Within the fashion industry, garments have lost their value, or at least this is what Asket believe.
 They see people buying more and wearing less, resulting in wasted clothing ended up on landfills or in incinerators.

-Asket wants to end this perpetual cycle of clothing consumerism.
-They create clothing, not for seasons but forever.
-In the pursuit for less, their clothing is expertly manufactured from the best materials to generate value from them.
+Asket wants to end this perpetual cycle of clothing consumerism, so create clothing, not for seasons but forever.
+The brand uses the best materials to manufacture sustainable menswear that generates better value.

-Timeless, sustainable and fairly priced, Armed Angels don’t chase trends, they focus on modern, contemporary collections.
+Timeless, sustainable and fairly priced, Armed Angels don’t chase trends because they focus on modern, contemporary collections.

 The brand only uses sustainable & regenerative materials such as organic cotton, organic linen, organic wool, recycled cotton, LENZING™ ECOVERO™ and TENCEL™ Lyocell.
 The result is they have been GOTS certified since 2011.